dannyfuf/hermes/README.md

 - **Unknown job**: If a queued message references an unregistered `jobName`, the worker logs an `unknown_job` event and skips it.
 - **Job execution failure**: If `perform()` throws, the error is logged with the `job_failed` event (including duration) and re-thrown to the backend, which can handle retries if supported.
+- **Job timeout**: Hermes aborts the job context, logs and rethrows a `JobTimeoutError`, and frees the worker slot.
+Configure attempts/backoff on BullMQ if timed-out work should retry.

 ## Running the Examples